Factory Authorized Refrigerator Service

 We understand how important it is to have a working fridge, so our technicians have a large number parts their vans.
 Most in-home repairs are resolved in one service call.

 All pricing is provided up-front, so there are no surprise charges.
 If you have any questions call 316-219-9619.

 A refrigerator typically has a lifespan of about 15 years.
 It’s not unusual to need a minor repair during that time.
-Here are a few common problems we see with refrigerators, and the steps you might want to take to keep one of your homes most hardworking appliances running smoothly.
+Here are a few common problems we see, and some steps you might want to take to keep youe appliance running smoothly.

 Fridge Isn’t Cooling